tgweber/fosc/README.md

 They therefore need time and sufficient RAM.

 # Update Policy
 If the models are re-trained on new data, this package will get an update.

+Old models will be kept on zenodo - so using older versions of this package will provide reproducible results.

-This happens on no regular schedule, since this project is currently not backed by an institution, but a private project.
+Updates do not happen on a regular schedule, since this project is currently not backed by an institution, but a private project.

 If you want to sponsor computing resources pleas feel free to reach out to the maintainer.

-# Contribute and Getting Help
+# Contributions and Getting Help
-Please open tickets with enough information to reproduce possible problems.
+If you face problems, please open an issue with enough information to reproduce the problem.

 Gross misclassifications are very interesting for us; they can be included in the next training and evaluation round, which will lead to updated weights.
 Please include your payload and the expected results in an Issue.

-If you want to contribute by suggesting better paramters, please open a Pull-Request with a valid json file including the parameter value you can find in column params in [evaluation.csv](evaluation.csv).
+If you want to contribute by suggesting better paramters, please open a pull-request with a json file including the parameter values you can find in column params in [evaluation.csv](evaluation.csv).
 Include your reasoning, why these parameters may be better.

-If you want to contribute by suggesting other models, please open an Issue with the model you proposeand reasons why this model may supersede the current performance stats (or the memory footprint).
+If you want to contribute by suggesting other models, please open an Issue with the model you propose and reasons why this model may supersede the current performance stats (or reduce the memory footprint while keeping the performance comparable).

 Please do not ask for support for scikit-learn or tensorflow installations, please consult the web instead.